dojot/docs/source/security/mutual-authentication.rst

 An application that is registered with *dojot* will receive an identifier and a key that must be kept secret.
 The registration indicates that an application will communicate and use platform features.

-Currently, the method used to register an application is through a REST interface.
+Currently, the method used to register an application is the use of a REST interface.
 After making the request for the registration, the application will receive a unique identifier and a key.
 The API is described below

 **REGISTER COMPONENT** - Register new application